shythephotoguy/qmk_firmware/docs/newbs_getting_started.md

 ### ** macOS **

-After installing QMK you can set it up with this command:
+After installing QMK MSYS you can run it and set it up with this command:

     qmk setup